-- (c) All wastewater samples must be representative of the User's discharge.
+(h) All Wastewater samples must be representative of the User's Discharge.
 Wastewater monitoring and flow measurement facilities shall be properly operated, kept clean, and maintained in good working order at all times.
-The failure of a User to keep its monitoring facility in good working order shall not be grounds for the User to claim that sample results are unrepresentative of its discharge. - (d) If a User subject to the reporting requirement in this Section monitors any regulated pollutant at the appropriate sampling location more frequently than required by the City, using the procedures prescribed in Section 8.310(11) of this Chapter, the results of this monitoring shall be included in the report. - (5) Report of Changed Conditions.
-Each user must notify the Director of any significant changes to the User's operations or system which might alter the nature, quality, or volume at least thirty (30) days before the change. - (a) The Director may require the user to submit such information as may be deemed necessary to evaluate the changed condition, including the submission of a wastewater permit application under Section 8.306(5), if necessary. - (b) The Director may issue a wastewater permit under Section 8.308(7) or modify an existing wastewater discharge permit under Section 8.308(4) in response to changed conditions or anticipated changed conditions.
+The failure of a User to keep its monitoring facility in good working order shall not be grounds for the User to claim that sample results are unrepresentative of its Discharge.

+(i) If a User subject to the reporting requirement in this Section monitors any regulated Pollutant at the appropriate sampling location more frequently than required by the City, using the procedures prescribed in Section 8.410(11) of this Chapter, the results of this monitoring shall be included in the report.

+(5) Report of Changed Conditions.
+Each User must notify the Public Works Director of any significant changes to the User's operations or system which might alter the nature, quality, or volume at least thirty (30) days before the change.

+(a) The Public Works Director may require the User to submit such information as may be deemed necessary to evaluate the changed condition, including the submission of an industrial wastewater discharge permit application under Section 8.406(5), if necessary.

+(b) The Public Works Director may issue an industrial wastewater discharge permit under Section 8.408(7) or modify an existing City-issued industrial wastewater discharge permit under Section 8.408(4) in response to changed conditions or anticipated changed conditions.